 - Preheat oven to 325F°

-- Line double baking sheet with parchment paper or a silicone baking mat (stack one baking sheet on top of another baking sheet)
+- Line a double baking sheet with parchment paper or a silicone baking mat (stack one baking sheet on top of another baking sheet)

 - Combine the dry ingredients (almond flour, sugars, and salt) in a small bowl.
 Whisk well to remove any lumps in the sugar or almond flour.